jon1894/papers/journal.md

 # Title
 A preliminary investigation into Jeff's obsession with cheese and fear of sheep.

+# Abstract
+We investigate whether Jeff has been eating all the cheese and it's affect on his butt.
+The violence of sheep is also considered.

 # Introduction
 This is an investigation into why Jeff is:
 1) such an idiot